lueck1803/interia-PT/inertia PT/Masterthesis/To Do (Masterthesis).md

 - Reentrance effekt for higher Pe with higher masses
   ![[Pasted image 20251118121845.png]] (Hecht2021)
 - Something (Weaks-chanderler potential) is hard to parallelize
+# JC
-## Feng(25-04) Theory from the anomalous phase behavior of inertial active Brownian particles
+## 25-11-28: Feng(25-04) Theory from the anomalous phase behavior of inertial active Brownian particles
 - $\mathcal{S}=\frac{\varepsilon}{\zeta U_{0}\sigma}$ gives us a measure for how much can particles overlap?
 - Coexisting phases in non equilibrium systems are the binodals ⟹ when you start in a uniformal regime you don't see the binodal
 - in equilibrium you don't have a free energy